 4.1 To confirm a booking Maximum Adventure requires a deposit, the value of which is specific to each event based on its total value.
 Payment can be made by cheque (payable to Maximum Adventure Ltd), credit or debit card, cash or bank transfer.
 Balance payment in full must be received 10 weeks prior to departure.
-The company charges a 3% fee for any payments made by credit card.
-This charge may only be waived at the discretion of one of the directors of Maximum Adventure Ltd.

 4.2 Charity Sponsorship – under the self-fund option the registration fee is due upon making the booking and the remaining balance is due from you ten weeks before the trip departure.
 Failure to do this will result in the loss of your place and all sponsorship money will be due to your chosen charity immediately.
 Under the minimum sponsorship option, the registration fee is due from yourself upon booking and you agree to fundraise the Minimum Sponsorship Pledge set by your chosen charity.
 50% to 80% of the Minimum Sponsorship Pledge, depending on your chosen charity’s specific guidelines as outlined prior to booking, is due ten weeks prior to the trip departure to your charity.
 Failure to do this will result in loss of your space and your registration fee.
 The remaining 20% should be with your charity before the start of the trip and at the very latest 4 weeks after departure.
 If you are unable to reach the Minimum Sponsorship Pledge that has been set by your charity you will automatically revert to the self-funder option whereby you pay for the total cost of the challenge yourself and any sponsorship money raised goes directly to your chosen charity.
 If you reach your Minimum Sponsorship Pledge the charity will pay the balance of your trip.